jeromedecoster/arduino-serial/readme.md

 Fired when something goes wrong like

-* `TimeoutError` when the ping has no response after 4000ms
+* `TimeoutError` when the sketch request has no response after 4000ms

 * `SketchError` when the sketch name returned does not match